lizmat/raku-all-modules/atweiden/config-toml/README.md

 To more easily ascertain your host machine's local offset, open a perl6 repl and print the value of `$*TZ`.

-Only dates with a local offset omitted will have their local offset converted to the value specified.
-Full RFC 3339 timestamps are unaffected.

 Licensing